ddsky/humor-api-clients/javascript/docs/JokesApi.md

   'keywords': rocket, // String | A comma separated list of keywords.
   'includeTags': one_liner, // String | A comma separated list of tags that the joke must have.
   'excludeTags': nsfw, // String | A comma separated list of tags that the joke must not have.
-  '_number': 3, // Number | The number of results to retrieve between 1 and 10.
+  'number': 3, // Number | The number of results to retrieve between 1 and 10.
   'minRating': 7, // Number | The minimum rating between 0 and 10 the result should have.
   'maxLength': 200, // Number | The maximum number of letters in the joke.
   'offset': 3.4 // Number | The number of results to skip.